openlawteam/docs/docs/markup-language/README.md

 If you omit the contract level `network` parameter and value from the `EthereumCall`, the network used for the smart contract executions will default to the [application level network](/api-client/#getcurrentnetwork) set at the time the executions are initiated.
 :::

-### Delegate the call
+### Delegating the Call

-Sometimes, you don't want Openlaw to do the call for you but instead you want someone else to do it instead.
-To do that, all you need is to specify which address you're expecting the call to be from.
+If you don't want OpenLaw to handle the smart contract call (by default, the Ethereum address initiating the call to the smart contract is an OpenLaw account), you can delegate the call to another Ethereum address, such as one owned by a contract signatory.
+To do that, all you need is to specify in the `from` property which address you're expecting to handle the call.

-To do that, just specify the property "from"
+For example:

 ```
 [[Pay Vendor:EthereumCall(